rahulgkatre/tesseract/README.md

 - Provide implementations of ops, and higher level functions that are composed of multiple ops
 - Use device specific APIs to provide an interface for managing memory (allocation, freeing)
 - The implementations of ops will directly manipulate data in the storage

-For example, when writing a CUDA backend, the ops might be implemented as CUDA kernels that manipulate data in the CUDA device's memory.

 ### Storage
 - A reserved section of memory that contains the data for a tensor in a 1D format